How Do I Apply to the Clinical Research MS Program?

 Admission to this program is for fall semester only.

-The requirements of a 3.0 undergraduate GPA and satisfactory GRE scores may be relaxed if the student has professional experience, a post-baccalaureate degree in a related field, or other strong evidence suggesting likely success in the program.
+The requirement of a 3.0 undergraduate GPA may be relaxed if the student has professional experience, a post-baccalaureate degree in a related field, satisfactory GRE, GMAT, MCAT or LSAT score, or other strong evidence suggesting likely success in the program.
 Some applicants may be accepted on a provisional basis, pending performance at the B (3.0) level or higher in the first semester.

 TOEFL or IELTS Scores